guanhomer/Multi-Agent-Dorado-Basecalling-File-Structure/README.md

 It uses the `filelock` R package to coordinate concurrent reads and writes across network drives.

-A companion script, toggle_agent.bat, lets users manually switch an agent between locked and unlocked states for controlled pausing or resuming of processing.
+A companion script, `toggle_agent.bat`, lets users manually switch an agent between locked and unlocked states for controlled pausing or resuming of processing.

 ---